-A runaway criminal breaks into an eerie chateau, taking it's two frightened chambermaids hostage.
-As night falls, a group of mysterious aristocratic women arrive, and he begins to realize the girls are hiding a sinister secret.
+A runaway criminal breaks into an eerie chateau, taking its two frightened chambermaids hostage.
+As night falls, a group of mysterious aristocratic women arrive and the criminal begins to realize the women are hiding a sinister secret.

 10 of 18 people found this review helpful.

 Was this review helpful to you?